-(2) In the first quarter of 2010, we recorded a restructuring charge of \$3.1 million.
+- (2) The following restructuring charges are included in our operating income.
+In the fourth quarter of 2011, we recorded a restructuring and asset impairment charge of \$6.2 million.
+In the first quarter of 2010, we recorded a restructuring charge of \$3.1 million.
 In the first quarter of 2009, we recorded a restructuring charge of \$5.7 million.
 In the second quarter of 2009, we recorded a restructuring charge of \$1.9 million.
-In the second quarter of 2009, we recorded income from litigation settlements of \$5.9 million.
+In the second quarter of 2009, we recorded a restructuring charge of \$1.9 million.
+In the second quarter of 2009, we recorded a restructuring charge of \$1.9 million.
+In the second quarter of 2009, we recorded a restructuring charge of \$1.9 million.
 In the fourth quarter of 2008, we recorded a restructuring charge of \$11.0 million.
 Also in the fourth quarter of 2008, we recorded an impairment charge of \$61.2 million related to the goodwill of our Bentley Prince Street business segment.
-In the first quarter of 2007, we disposed of our Pandel business, which comprised our Specialty Products business segment, and recognized a loss of \$1.9 million on this disposition.

-(3) Included in the 2010 income from continuing operations are pre-tax expenses of \$44.4 million related to bond retirement.
-For further information, see "Notes to Consolidated Financial Statements - Borrowings" included in Item 8 of this Report.
+In the first quarter of 2007, we disposed of our Pandel business, which comprised our Specialty Products business segment, and recognized a loss of \$1.9 million on this disposition. - (3) Included in the 2010 income from continuing operations are pre-tax expenses of \$44.4 million related to bond retirement.
+For further information, see "Notes to Consolidated Financial Statements Borrowings" included in Item 8 of this Report.
 Included in the 2008 loss from continuing operations is tax expense of \$13.3 million related to the anticipated repatriation in 2009 of foreign earnings.
-For further analysis, see "Notes to Consolidated Financial Statements - Taxes on Income" included in Item 8 of this Report.
+For further analysis, see "Notes to Consolidated Financial Statements Taxes on Income" included in Item 8 of this Report.

-- (4) Amounts for all periods presented have been adjusted to reflect the adoption of a new accounting standard that governs the treatment of non-controlling interests in subsidiaries.
-This standard was adopted by us in the first quarter of 2009. - (5) Included in loss from discontinued operations, net of tax, are goodwill and other intangible asset impairment charges of \$48.3 million in 2007 and \$20.7 million in 2006.
-Also included in loss from discontinued operations, net of tax, are charges for write-offs and impairments of other assets of \$5.2 million in 2008 and \$8.8 million in 2007. - (6) Amounts for all periods presented have been adjusted to reflect the adoption of a new accounting standard regarding the treatment of unvested restricted shares which have the right to receive dividends.
-This standard was adopted by us in the first quarter of 2009. - (7) For purposes of computing our current ratio: (a) current assets include assets of businesses held for sale of \$1.2 million, \$1.5 million, \$3.2 million, \$4.8 million and \$158.3 million in fiscal years 2010, 2009, 2008, 2007 and 2006, respectively, and (b) current liabilities include liabilities of businesses held for sale of \$0.2 million and \$22.9 million in fiscal years 2007 and 2006, respectively.
+- (4) Amounts for all periods presented have been adjusted to reflect the adoption of an accounting standard that governs the treatment of non-controlling interests in subsidiaries.
+This standard was adopted by us in the first quarter of 2009. - (5) Included in loss from discontinued operations, net of tax, are goodwill and other intangible asset impairment charges of \$48.3 million in 2007.
+Also included in loss from discontinued operations, net of tax, are charges for write-offs and impairments of other assets of \$5.2 million in 2008 and \$8.8 million in 2007. - (6) Amounts for all periods presented have been adjusted to reflect the adoption of an accounting standard regarding the treatment of unvested restricted shares which have the right to receive dividends.
+This standard was adopted by us in the first quarter of 2009. - (7) For purposes of computing our current ratio: (a) current assets include assets of businesses held for sale of \$1.2 million, \$1.5 million, \$3.2 million and \$4.8 million in fiscal years 2010, 2009, 2008 and 2007, respectively, and (b) current liabilities include liabilities of businesses held for sale of \$0.2 million in fiscal year 2007.